History of Just Great Values

 Besides working at soup kitchens, visiting nursing homes, working with the terminally ill, and cooking meals for people, one of the earlier memories I have is of a shoe drive our community did.
 There was an orphanage in Romania that was so poor that most of the children had never worn a pair of shoes before.
 Krista and I checked out all of the shoe stores in our area and found that Famous Footwear had an abundance of clearance shoes.
 We worked extra “jobs,” saved all of our (minimal) allowance and then went in and talked to the store manager about what we were doing.
 He cut us a deal, and we were able to buy 80 pairs of shoes!
 We were just little kids, but we felt like we were “standing on the moon.”

-With time we have learned that when giving locally, it is often best to give anonymously.
+Over time we have learned that when giving locally, it is often best to give anonymously.
 It keeps our pride from puffing up and allows the receiver to retain their dignity.
-When giving internationally, we try to work with an establish organization in the country – a group that is trusted by the locals and is less likely to have donations “go missing.”
+When giving internationally, we try to work with an established organization in the country – a group that is trusted by the locals and is less likely to have donations “go missing.”

 According to the US Census Bureau, the 2010 annual median household income nationwide is $49,445.
 Now, if we take that figure and plug it into the calculator at globalrichlist.com, we find that it puts most Americans in the top 1% of the wealthiest people in the entire world!
 This is not something we are likely to think about given the fact that we are so often surrounded by others who have even more than we do, yet it is a real and sobering fact none-the-less.
 Giving, in the right way, CAN make a lasting difference in a person’s life.